google/zetasql/docs/mathematical_functions.md

 **Description**

-If only X is present, `TRUNC` rounds X to the nearest integer whose absolute value is not greater than the absolute value of X. If N is also present, `TRUNC` behaves like `ROUND(X, N)`, but always rounds towards zero and never overflows.
+If only X is present, `TRUNC` rounds X to the nearest integer whose absolute value isn't greater than the absolute value of X. If N is also present, `TRUNC` behaves like `ROUND(X, N)`, but always rounds towards zero and never overflows.

 <table>